marcelo-vp/modules-app/README.md

 Simple app to experiment how javascript modular structure works.
 Contains the basic javascript modular path, from module creation, exporting and importing to module patterns and bundling everything up with webpack.
+Modules do not perform actions among them, but only print logs on public methods.

 ### To build
 `npm run build`